AI Workshop

 | Hierarchical | Prioritizes closer relationships and reduces distant ones more aggressively |

-The Context Preview panel shows you exactly what will be sent to the AI, including token estimates and reduction metrics.
+The Context Preview panel shows you exactly what will be sent to the AI, including token estimates and reduction metrics (original tokens, reduced tokens, reduction ratio).

 Additional Context Options